liantze/cdcalendar/README.md

 %% You could also write
 %\event{2015-10-26}{2015-10-30}{Autumn half-term holiday}
 \end{monthCalendar}
-\clearpage %% Do remember this; I guess I could have made it automatic but well.
+\clearpage %% Do remember to insert a page break
 ```

 The events mark and style can be customised: (All `\tikzset` styles for use with